Therapy for Eating Disorders

 Schedule Your First Session

-Your therapy journey begins with a full, 50-minute session.
-You’ll have space to talk about your relationship with food and your body, share what you’ve been struggling with, and begin mapping a path toward recovery together.
+Your therapy journey begins with a full session where you’ll have space to talk about your relationship with food and your body, share what you’ve been struggling with, and begin mapping a path toward recovery together.

 Step 2